unchartedsoftware/salt-examples/README.md

  - [torque-example](./torque-example) - illustrates using Salt to build TileJSON datasets compatible with [CartoDB's Torque](https://github.com/CartoDB/Torque) library.

+ - [hierarchical-pie-example](./hierarchical-pie-example) - illustrates using Salt and D3.js to build a non-2D-spatial visualization of inherently hierarchical data

 ## Dependencies
 To run the example projects your development environment will need to have the following installed: